mia-platform/documentation/docs/console/design-your-projects/custom-resources/custom-resources.md

 An Infrastructure resource may be either Kubernetes type, and thus refer to a particular Custom Kubernetes Resource, or to Non-Kubernetes ones (Lambda functions, Terraform resources, etc.).

 :::info
-In order to monitor your custom resources in the monitoring area, you must give permissions to the console service account.
+In order to visualize your custom resources in the monitoring area, you must give permissions to the console service account.
 Please follow the guide found [here](/console/company-configuration/clusters-management/cluster-setup.mdx?type=manual#monitoring-custom-resources-from-the-console)
 :::

 ## How to use the Infrastructure Resource